bwmarrin/discordgo/README.md

 Initially my goal was to write a chatbot and I started working with https://github.com/Xackery/discord as my API.
 But that code doesn't work 100% and so I started slowly making changes to it.
 Anyhow, credit goes to https://github.com/Xackery/discord for getting me started.

-If you're looking for a functional Discord API for Goland check out https://github.com/gdraynz/go-discord which I recently found.
+If you're looking for a functional Discord API for Golang check out https://github.com/gdraynz/go-discord which I recently found.
 It's much more complete and will likely help me learn how to improve what I have here.